rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-07-09-buttons_and_interrupts.md

 ```

-And this was the result:
+And this was the result!

 [![Final Solution](/assets/posts/2025-07-09-buttons_and_interrupts/buttons_and_interrupts.gif){: width="600" }](/assets/posts/2025-07-09-buttons_and_interrupts/buttons_and_interrupts.gif)